miraematt/ncnews-front-end/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+#NC News front-end code and full-stack deployment

+This app is the finished version of a full-stack NorthCoders project to produce a news website, called NC News.

-The hosted version of the app can be found at <<PUT WEB ADDRESS HERE>>
+The hosted version of the app can be found at https://mattsncnewsproject.netlify.com/

+The front-end github repository is at https://github.com/miraematt/ncnews-front-end

 The user is automatically logged in (for ease of demonstration) as 'jessjelly'.
 The user can navigate the site, adding and deleting both comments and articles.
 The main article page can be sorted while all comments and articles can be voted upon.

-This site is fully responsive, using media queries to fit all sizes of screen.
+This site is fully responsive, using CSS Grid, Flexbox and media queries to fit all sizes of screen.

 The hosted version of the back-end project can be found at https://mattsncnewsproject.herokuapp.com/api/